jonathanruiz/miami-neighborhood-map/README.md

     ├── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
     └── serviceWorker.js # Provides caching and offline use
 ```

+## Service Worker

+This app has a service worker in order to be able to run offline and cache frequent files for quicker load times.
+The service worker will only work on a production ready build.